huggingface/optimum-graphcore/docs/README.md

 This command will generate the HTML files that will be rendered as the documentation on the [Hugging Face website](https://huggingface.co/docs/optimum/index).
-You can inspect them in your favorite browser.
-You can also adapt the `BUILD_DIR` argument to any temporary folder that you prefer.
+You can inspect them in your favorite browser and you can also adapt the `BUILD_DIR` argument to any temporary folder that you prefer.

 ---